Marketing of Apple Inc.: Branding

-According to Steve Jobs, the company's name was inspired by his visit to an apple farm while on a fruitarian diet.
-Jobs thought the name "Apple" was "fun, spirited and not intimidating."
+According to Steve Jobs, the company's name was inspired by his visit to an apple farm while he was on a fruitarian diet.
+He thought the name "Apple" was "fun, spirited, and not intimidating".
 Steve Jobs and Steve Wozniak were fans of the Beatles, but Apple Inc. had name and logo trademark issues with Apple Corps Ltd., a multimedia company started by the Beatles in 1968.
 This resulted in a series of lawsuits and tension between the two companies.
 These issues ended with the settling of their lawsuit in 2007.

 Logo

-Apple's first logo, designed by Ron Wayne, depicts Sir Isaac Newton sitting under an apple tree.
+Apple's first logo, designed by co-founder Ron Wayne, depicts Sir Isaac Newton sitting under an apple tree.
 It was almost immediately replaced by Rob Janoff's "rainbow Apple", the now-familiar rainbow-colored silhouette of an apple with a bite taken out of it.
 Janoff presented Jobs with several different monochromatic themes for the "bitten" logo, and Jobs immediately took a liking to it.
 However, Jobs insisted that the logo be colorized to humanize the company.
 The logo was designed with a bite so that it would not be confused with a cherry.
-The colored stripes were conceived to make the logo more accessible, and to represent the fact the Apple II could generate graphics in color.
-This logo is often erroneously referred to as a tribute to Alan Turing, with the bite mark a reference to his method of suicide.
+The colored stripes were conceived to make the logo more accessible, and to represent the Apple II's color graphics.
+This logo has been erroneously referred to as a tribute to Alan Turing, with the bite mark a reference to his method of suicide.
 Both Janoff and Apple deny any homage to Turing in the design of the logo.

 On August 27, 1999 (the year following the introduction of the iMac G3), Apple officially dropped the rainbow scheme and began to use monochromatic logos nearly identical in shape to the previous rainbow incarnation.
-An Aqua-themed version of the monochrome logo was used from 1998 to 2003, and a glass-themed version was used from 2007 to 2013.
+An Aqua-themed version of the monochrome logo was used from 1997 until 2003, and a glass-themed version was used from 2007 until 2013.